Goal-Space Planning with Subgoal Models: Learning the Subgoal Models

 \paragraph{Learning the relevance model $d$} We assume in this work that we simply have $\relsg(s,g)$, but we can at least consider ways that we could learn it.
 One approach is to attempt to learn $\GamModel$ for each $g$, to determine which are pertinent.
 Those with $\GamModel(s,g)$ closer to zero can have $\relsg(s,g) = 0$.
 In fact, such an approach was taken for discovering options \citep{khetarpal2020what}, where both options and such a relevance function are learned jointly.
 For us, they could also be learned jointly, where a larger set of goals start with $\relsg(s,g) = 1$, then if $\GamModel(s,g)$ remains small, then these may be switched to $\relsg(s,g) = 0$ and they will stop being learned in the model updates.

-\paragraph{Learning the subgoal-to-subgoal models} Finally, we need to extract the subgoal-to-subgoal models $\vgg, \Gammagg$ from $\rgamma, \GamModel$.
+\paragraph{Learning the Subgoal-to-Subgoal Models} Finally, we need to extract the subgoal-to-subgoal models $\vgg, \Gammagg$ from $\rgamma, \GamModel$.
+These models were defined as means of the GVFs taken over member states of each subgoal, as specified in Equation \ref{sg_models}.
 The strategy involves updating towards the state-to-subgoal models, whenever a state corresponds to a subgoal.
 In other words, for a given $s$, if $\indsg(s,g) = 1$, then for a given $g'$ (or iterating through all of them), we can update $\vgg$ using

 and update $\Gammagg$ using

 Note that these updates are not guaranteed to uniformly weight the states where $\indsg(s,g) = 1$.
 Instead, the implicit weighting is based on sampling $s$, such as through which states are visited and in the replay buffer.
 We do not attempt to correct this skew, as mentioned in the main body, we presume that this bias is minimal.
 An important next step is to better understand if this lack of reweighting causes convergence issues, and how to modify the algorithm to account for a potentially changing state visitation.